 Why is it cool?
 The Ichetucknee has bracingly cold, gin-clear water and passes through a pristine forest.
 This spring near Gainesville is Florida’s favorite tubing destination, and for good reason.
 It has been declared a National Natural Landmark by the U. S. Department of the Interior.
 (You can also kayak and canoe the river.)
 Details on tubing Ichetucknee.
 This link includes other popular tubing spots, such as Blackwater River State Park in Holt, in the Panhandle; Blue Springs State Park in Orange City in Central Florida, and Rainbow Springs State Park, in Dunnellon, west of Ocala

 Why is it cool?
 Peanut Island is a man-made island in the middle of the Port of Palm Beach.
 Its rocky shoreline and its location directly in the mouth of the inlet make it a magnet for colorful fish and creatures, from rays to manatees to small sharks.
 It is well-known for having some of the best easy-access snorkeling in South Florida.
 Some other great places to snorkel from shore: Red Reef Park in Boca Raton, Cannon Beach at John Pennekamp State Park and Indian Key in Islamorada.
 And here’s a neat idea: A snorkeling trail at Phil Foster Park, which is an island on the Blue Heron Bridge at Riviera Beach.

-5. Discover a new beach.
-Try one of the best beaches in Florida.
+5. Discover a new and out-of-ordinary beach.
+Try these two choices.

 6. Hang out in a tiki bar.
 Try a classic tiki bar in the Florida Keys.